Time Enough at Last: Closing narration

+Preview for next week's story

 Production

 "Time Enough at Last" was one of the first episodes written for The Twilight Zone.
 It introduced Burgess Meredith to the series; he went on to star in three more episodes, being introduced as "no stranger to The Twilight Zone" in promotional spots for season two's "The Obsolete Man".
 He also narrated the 1983 film Twilight Zone: The Movie, which made reference to "Time Enough at Last" during its opening sequence, with the characters discussing the episode in detail.

 Footage of the exterior steps of the library was filmed several months after production had been completed.
-These steps can also be seen on the exterior of an Eloi public building in MGM's 1960 version of The Time Machine.
-John Brahm was nominated for a Directors Guild award for his work on the episode.
+These steps can also be seen on the exterior of an Eloi public building in MGM's film of The Time Machine (1960).
+John Brahm was honored by the Directors Guild of America for his work on the episode.
 The book that Bemis was reading in the vault and that flips open when the bomb explodes is A History of the Life and Voyages of Christopher Columbus by Washington Irving.

 Themes

-Although the overriding message may seem to "be careful what you wish for, you just might get it", there are other themes throughout the episode as well.
+Although the overriding message may seem to "be careful what you wish for, you just might get it", there are other themes throughout the episode.
 Among these is the question of solitude versus loneliness, as embodied by Bemis' moment of near-suicide.
 Additionally, the portrayal of societal attitudes toward books speaks to the contemporary decline of traditional literature and how, given enough time, reading may become a relic of the past.
 At the same time, the ending "punishes Bemis for his antisocial behavior, and his greatest desire is thwarted".

 Rod Serling's concluding statement in the episode alludes to Robert Burns' Scots language poem "To a Mouse".
 The poem concludes: "The best-laid schemes o' mice an men / Gang aft agley" (translation: "Often go awry").
+Meredith himself had portrayed George Milton in the 1939 film adaptation of the Steinbeck novel named for that same line.

 Although "Time Enough at Last" implies that nuclear warfare has destroyed humanity, film critic Andrew Sarris notes that the episode's necessarily unrealistic format may have been what allowed its production to commence:

-In the era of the Internet and eBooks, the irony depicted in "Time Enough at Last" has an information age counterpart, according to Weston Ochse of Storytellers Unplugged.
+In the era of the Internet and eBooks, the irony depicted in "Time Enough at Last" has an Information Age counterpart, according to Weston Ochse of Storytellers Unplugged.
 As Ochse points out, when Bemis becomes the last person on Earth, he finally has time to read, with all his books at his fingertips and the only impediment is technology when his medium for accessing them—his glasses—breaks.
 In a hypothetical world where all books are published electronically, Ochse observes, readers would be "only a lightning strike, a faulty switch, a sleepy workman or a natural disaster away from becoming Henry Bemis at the end of the world"—that is, a power outage has the potential to give them time to read, yet like Bemis, they too would lose their medium for accessing their books—namely the computer.